Octane-Overlay/.github/profile/README.md

 ### What's in the box:

 - [x] Bridge - a small Windows binary that talks to Rocket League and exposes a local WebSocket
-- [x] Core - typed JS/TS package that wraps the WebSocket and gives you all game state as plain objects
+- [x] Core - typed JS/TS package that wraps the WebSocket and gives you all game stats as plain objects
 - [x] Admin - an admin panel that allows you to set team names, logos, and series length.
 Connects to the local bridge.
-- [x] React - drop-in hooks like usePlayers(), useSeriesScore(), useBoost() for building overlays as React components
+- [x] React - drop-in hooks like useOctaneState, useOctaneMeta(), for building overlays as React components
 - [x] React Example - An example application written in React that uses the React package

 ### How to use: